AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 [cl-apps]: #what-product "AdGuard for Windows, Mac, Android"
 [ext-chr]: #what-product "AdGuard Browser Extension for Chrome and other Chromium-based browsers"
-[ext-mv3]: #what-product "AdGuard Browser Extension on Manisfest V3"
+[ext-mv3]: #what-product "AdGuard Browser Extension for Chrome MV3"
 [ext-ff]: #what-product "AdGuard Browser Extension for Firefox"
 [ios-app]: #what-product "AdGuard for iOS and AdGuard Pro for iOS"
 [ext-saf]: #what-product "AdGuard for Safari"